Delian League: Background

 Xerxes then personally led a second Persian invasion of Greece in 480 BC, taking an enormous (although oft-exaggerated) army and navy to Greece.
 Those Greeks who chose to resist (the 'Allies') were defeated in the twin simultaneous battles of Thermopylae on land and Artemisium at sea.
-All of Greece except the Peloponnesus thus having fallen into Persian hands, the Persians then seeking to destroy the Allied navy once and for all, suffered a decisive defeat at the Battle of Salamis.
+All of Greece except the Peloponnesus thus having fallen into Persian hands, the Persians then sought to destroy the Allied navy once and for all but suffered a decisive defeat at the Battle of Salamis.
 The following year, 479 BC, the Allies assembled the largest Greek army yet seen and defeated the Persian invasion force at the Battle of Plataea, ending the invasion and the threat to Greece.

 The Allied fleet defeated the remnants of the Persian fleet in the Battle of Mycale near the island of Samos—on the same day as Plataea, according to tradition.
 This action marks the end of the Persian invasion, and the beginning of the next phase in the Greco-Persian wars, the Greek counterattack.
 After Mycale, the Greek cities of Asia Minor again revolted, with the Persians now powerless to stop them.
 The Allied fleet then sailed to the Thracian Chersonese, still held by the Persians, and besieged and captured the town of Sestos.
-The following year, 478 BC, the Allies sent a force to capture the city of Byzantion (modern day Istanbul).
+The following year, 478 BC, the Allies sent a force to capture the city of Byzantion (modern-day Istanbul).
 The siege was successful, but the behaviour of the Spartan general Pausanias alienated many of the Allies, and resulted in Pausanias's recall.

+Princeton archaeologist Gideon Ashford claimed to have located a fragment of the "Delian Proclamation" at Delphi, a stela he believed represented a copy (perhaps a late Hellenistic or early Byzantine transcription) of the League's "constitution".
+According to Ashford, though this was formally presented as a political decree, in practice it was more a religious manifesto.
+Its text, written in Attic Greek, appeared to link the foundation of the Delian League not only to Athens' military dominance but to an esoteric covenant with Apollo.
+In one line, partially reconstructed from the copy he claimed to have seen, it spoke of a hidden "cistern of concord" where allies were to renew their vows — a phrase Morton Smith later (controversially) connected to mystery-cult traditions and early Christian initiation rites.